emer/axon/PVLV.md

 # PT (Pyramidal Tract) Sustained and Dynamic Goal Maintenance

 Pyramidal tract (PT) neurons in layer 5 of each PFC area provide the robust active maintenance of goal state over time, serving as a sustained *bridge* between the initiation of the goal at the time of the CS to the time of the US.
-See the `PTMaintLayer`, `PTPredLayer`, and `PTNotMaintLayer` in the [deep](DEEP.md) deep predictive learning framework.
+See the `PTMaintLayer` (PT) and `PTPredLayer` (PTp) in the [deep](DEEP.md) deep predictive learning framework.

 These PT layers are interconnected with the MD thalamus (and other thalamic areas such as VM = ventromedial, VA = ventral anterior, VL = ventral lateral) and are the primary output neurons of the cortex.
 In M1 (primary motor cortex), these are the neurons that project to the spinal cord muscle outputs and actually drive motor behavior.
 The thalamic connections are "side branches" of these descending subcortical pathways.
 See [Guo et al. (2018)](#references).
 There is a large diversity of PT neuron "subtypes" with different temporal and content-based response properties -- we are only implementing the subset of active maintenance (working memory) PT neurons.

-The BG (ventral striatum (VS) & ventral pallidum (VP) drives disinhibitory gating of active maintenance in the PT layers, consistent with the longstanding ideas in the PBWM (Prefrontal-cortex, Basal-ganglia Working Memory) framework and recent updates thereof.
+The BG ventral striatum (VS) & ventral pallidum (VP) drives disinhibitory gating of active maintenance in the PT layers, consistent with the longstanding ideas in the PBWM (Prefrontal-cortex, Basal-ganglia Working Memory) framework and recent updates thereof.
 The following are specific issues that need to be resolved in the implementation to make everything work properly in the PVLV context.

 ## Time of learning vs. gating issues